Dog That Was Chained Suffered A Mild Stroke Recently

 Imagine being trapped in one place for 10 years.

 Sounds depressing?
-Well, that was the exact predicament that Louis – a rottweiler – had to go through as a guard dog when he was chained in an alley.
+Well, that was the exact predicament that Louis had to go through as a guard dog when he was chained in an alley.

-Louis was eventually freed from his shackles but recently suffered a mild stroke while staying with his new owners, who are struggling to support him.
+Louis was eventually freed from his shackles but recently suffered a mild stroke while staying with his new owners, who struggled to support him.

-Activists from Chained Dog Awareness In Singapore (CDAS) – a dog rescue group – took to Facebook on Sunday (10 Mar), to find Louis a new home for him to live his last days.
+Now housed at a boarding facility, activists from CDAS – a dog rescue group – took to Facebook on Sunday (10 Mar), to help find Louis a new home.

 Here’s their post in full.